fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 ### Testing on multiple platforms

 If you are Windows developers, you can set up a Vagrant box in order to test your libraries and tools on Mono.
-The detailed guide of setting up Vagrant is available [here](http://christoph.ruegg.name/blog/test-csharp-fsharp-on-mono-with-vagrant.html).
+A detailed guide of setting up Vagrant is available [here](http://christoph.ruegg.name/blog/test-csharp-fsharp-on-mono-with-vagrant.html).

 ### Dos and Don’ts